 The Bible has a lot of examples involving God punishing His people for showing pity to those He commanded to hate and sparing those whom He commanded to destroy.
 To be clear, this was because he wanted the people around the Israelites gone, because otherwise they always ended up leading the Israelites into sin.

 Leviticus 10:1-6: Aaron's two sons, Nadab and Abihu, were burned to death by God for offering strange fire which they were commanded not to bring.
-He then invokes this trope by warning Aaron that he will, too, kill him and the rest of the Israelites should he mourn for their losses.
+He then invokes this trope by warning Aaron that he'll kill him and the rest of the Israelites should he mourn for their losses.

 Numbers 16:41-50: The Israelites complained to Moses about God burning 250 of the other Israelites to death for burning incense.
 God's response?
 He gets angry and starts killing 14,700 more of the Israelites.